Christian8D/freight-delay-notifier-levityAI/README.md

 ```

-Each job (route) runs as its own perpetual workflow instance and follows the loop above.
+Each job (route) runs as its own workflow instance until completion and follows the loop above.
 Temporal makes the polling and retry logic fault‑tolerant and horizontally scalable.

 [⬆ Back to top](#table-of-contents)